Weight Loss

 Who is a microdose of semaglutide for?

-Microdose semaglutide may be considered for eligible patients who are sensitive to GLP-1 side effects, want a gentler entry into therapy, have a modest weight-loss goal, are using GLP-1 therapy primarily for metabolic or appetite-regulation support rather than significant weight loss, or want a maintenance-style protocol after reaching a previous weight goal.
+Microdose semaglutide may be considered for eligible patients who are sensitive to GLP-1 side effects, want a lower-dose entry into therapy, have a modest weight-loss goal, are using GLP-1 therapy primarily for metabolic or appetite-regulation support rather than significant weight loss, or want a maintenance-style protocol after reaching a previous weight goal.

 Is microdose semaglutide cheaper than full-dose semaglutide?